 15. Rue Mouffetard

 A stroll along the streets of Belleville, a district with a history of rebellion and multicultural flair, is certain to fire the imagination.
 Belleville’s bustling Chinatown and artist residents make it a lively place to explore.
-Wander up Rue de Belleville to see where tragic chanteuse Edith Piaf is said to have been born under a street lamp, then meander south into Parc de Belleville.
-Don’t leave without taking in some of the district’s many art studios and galleries.
+Wander up rue de Belleville to see where tragic chanteuse Edith Piaf is said to have been born under a street lamp, then turn right onto pedestrian rue Dénoyez where you'll find Paris’ most dazzling street art.
+End your Belleville encounter with a meander and flop over first-class views of the city from leafy Parc de Belleville.

 19. Le Marais

 The lively Marais district is superb for a Sunday stroll.
 Follow the trail of Louis XIV, hit the Jewish quarter or simply ogle the superb selection of vintage shops.
-Stop at République or Hôtel de Ville.
+Arrive by metro at République (line 3 or 11), Hôtel de Ville (line 11) or St-Paul (line 8).

 Give your Paris trip a regal feel by sweeping through the historic park between the Louvre and Place de la Concorde.
 Tread in the dainty footsteps of Marie-Antoinette and see where Napoléon built his triumphal arch.